AleFossati/save-cards/README.md

 * Use a test credit card from the same country of your seller user.
 8. click pay

-In the devtools console, you can check the relevant information from the `payment`, created `customer` and saved `card`.
+In the devtools console of your browser, you can check the relevant information from the `payment`, created `customer` and saved `card`.

 The `customer id` and `saved card id`, information needed to initialize a brick with that saved card, you can found here: